Listen in the podcast:

-"We recommend that parents encourage children to exercise for one to one and a half hours every day, especially playing outside." - Anja Oude Lansink, staff nurse JGZ at GGD Kennemerland.
+“We recommend that parents children encouraging them to exercise for one to one and a half hours every day, especially playing outside.” – Anja Oude Lansink, JGZ staff nurse at GGD Kennemerland.

 The GGD supports families and children whose health is at risk, partly due to too little exercise.

 We then look together at drawing up rules.